Higher Education Training

 Senior seminar (1 credit hour):

-One other recent higher education course was for a senior seminar at Rose-Hulman Institute of Technology.
-This course was a one credit course where we designed 6 weeks of online work and an in person six hour experience.
-The students prepped with reading and discussion boards prior to the live session.
-At the live session we went through experiential exercises with discussion afterwards.
-The program director said, “What a great day of engagement and learning.
+An additional higher education course was a senior seminar at Rose-Hulman Institute of Technology.
+This course was a one credit course that included six weeks of online work (reading and discussion boards) followed by an in-person six hour experience.
+The live session incorporated a number of experiential exercises with extensive discussion afterwards.
+Following the course, the program director reported: “What a great day of engagement and learning.
 Janyce and Rena moved our students through the concepts of Strategic Doing in a manner that resonated with them.
-One student remarked, “The in-person seminar, online materials, and book worked well together to teach us the tenets and reasons behind creating Strategic Doing, a concept that applies to our current roles [students] and future as engineering management professionals.”
+One student remarked, 'The in-person seminar, online materials, and book worked well together to teach us the tenets and reasons behind creating Strategic Doing, a concept that applies to our current roles [students] and future as engineering management professionals.'
 The experience was a great compliment to their traditional engineering education.”

 Interested to begin using the skills of Strategic Doing in your Higher Education Courses?